theos/theos.dev/docs/Variables.md

   - Your package version

 - PACKAGE_BUILDNAME (str)
-  - Additional string added to the package name (e.g. debug for DEBUG=1)
+  - Additional string added to the package name (e.g., debug for DEBUG=1)

 - TARGET_INSTALL_REMOTE (bool)
   - Toggles whether the install target is remote or local